marcgg/marcgg.github.com/_posts/2013-08-29-appgyver-steroids-iphone-hybrid-javascript.md

 {% include JB/setup %}

-As I wrote before,  like the idea of developing mobile applications.
+As I wrote before, I like the idea of developing mobile applications.
 I don't plan to focus exclusively on it, but having an iPhone app as a pet project seems pretty cool and creating something for Android could be interesting as well in the future.